13 Foods That Are High in Zinc to Help You Fight Your Next Cold

 To make sure you’re getting enough of the nutrient in your diet, be sure to incorporate some of these foods high in zinc.

-“An 8-ounce container of plain low-fat yogurt has about two mg of the mineral, or close to 20 percent the daily value,” says Rizzo.
+An eight-ounce container of plain low-fat yogurt has almost two mg of the mineral, or about 11 percent of the daily value, says Rizzo.
+Yogurt is also rich in protein, calcium, phosphorus, and B vitamins, according to the U.S. Department of Agriculture.
 “Yogurt is great in a smoothie, topped with granola, or just eaten plain.”
 Here are some savory ways to cook with yogurt.

 Dark chicken meat

 Yes, it is one of the five healthiest nuts you can eat.
-A small handful of cashews (around one ounce) or one tablespoon of nut butter contains 1.6 mg of zinc.
+A small handful of cashews (around one ounce) or one tablespoon of nut butter contains 1.6 mg of zinc, or 11 percent of your daily value.
 “Mix up your nut game by adding cashews for a boost of zinc to ward off the common cold,” says Zamarripa.
-“For an easy and cost-effective option, make your own homemade cashew butter by blending roasted, unsalted cashews in a blender until smooth.
-Pair one to two tablespoons of homemade cashew butter with a banana, apple slices, or whole wheat toast for a nutritionally complete snack.”
+“For an easy and cost-effective option, make your own homemade cashew butter by blendihttps://www.thehealthy.com/nutrition/healthiest-nuts-you-can-eat//ng roasted, unsalted cashews in a blender until smooth.
+Pair one to two tablespoons of homemade cashew butter with a banana, apple slices, or whole-wheat toast for a nutritionally complete snack.”

 “Quinoa is a gluten-free ancient grain that’s high in zinc and protein and its mild flavor goes well with pretty much anything,” says Glassman.
 “You can basically throw any combination of vegetables, beans, cheese, or diced meats in it and end up with a balanced, tasty meal.”
 A 3/4 cup serving of quinoa has about 2 mg of the nutrient.
 Check out these 15 creative recipes featuring quinoa.